Emergency dentist services

 What Happens At Our Emergency Dentist Office?

-During your emergency appointment, our professional staff will determine the problem and find out what kind of care you need.
+During your emergency appointment, our professional staff will determine the problem and find out what kind of care you need after a dental exam.
 If you are experiencing great pain, you may be given a painkiller or anesthetic right away.

-Any medications to control an infection or to manage your tooth pain until your follow-up appointment will be prescribed during your emergency visit.
+Any counter-pain reliever medication and medication to control an infection until your follow-up appointment will be prescribed during your emergency visit.

 Why Choose Dr. Gallardo As Your Emergency Dentist in Miami?

 If you’re experiencing a dental emergency, then it’s important to find a Miami emergency dentist you can trust who will always try to see you right away.
-Patients choose the offices of Dr. John Paul Gallardo due to the staff’s stellar reputation, experience, and dedication.
+Dental patients choose the offices of Dr. John Paul Gallardo due to the staff’s stellar reputation, experience, and dedication.

 Dr. Gallardo is a periodontist and dental implant specialist with over 25 years of experience, offering customized and minimally invasive solutions for complex oral health problems.
 He works with a staff of friendly and professional dentists, hygienists, and assistants in Miami to offer patients everything from routine cleanings to extractions, cosmetic procedures, restorations, and more.